Nehalem, Oregon: History

 The city of Nehalem was established by European Americans in the latter portion of the nineteenth century, rapidly thriving with logging, fishing, and shipping.
+In June 1913, Joseph C. Smith became the town's first mayor.
+Prior to 1913, the town was governed by elected trustees.

 As the Northwestern logging industry slowed during the twentieth century, the city's economy also cooled.
 The city used to stretch over the river on log planks, where a lumber mill cut logs that came down a railroad track on the Nehalem River.
 Wood pilings that held up this track can be found in the North Fork Nehalem River.
 On the front of Nehalem Elementary School is a facade which proclaims "Union High School" from when the area was less populated and could support its own Elementary and high schools.
 Currently there is an elementary school and a community pool/rec. center run by the North County Recreation District which hosts a number of classes including those for Tillamook Bay Community College.

+According to the October 1977 of La Posta Postal History Journal, Nehalem's post office was established in August 1870.
+It was originally located in the home of Samuel Corwin.
+In February 1884, the name of the Nehalem Post Office was changed to "Onion Peak" when John Alley became the postmaster and moved the post office to his home, which was standard practice for the time.
+Because Alley's home was considerably north of the original Nehalem town site, Alley requested a name change to "Onion Peak," a nearby mountain and prominent geographic feature of the area.
+In May 1884, Nehalem residents petitioned for a new post office closer to town.
+The request was granted with Henry Ober serving as postmaster.
+The Onion Peak Post Office closed in 1893.